embeddedarm/ts4100-environ-dc/README.md

 The PIR sensor used in this project was set up with:
 * A JST PH connector soldered to the back side of the PCB.
 Installing this on the top side will result in reverse current to the OpenPIR sensor.
 * The OSC trimpot was rotated fully CCW (this controls the output pulse duration and startup time).
-* The SEN trimpot is adjusted after fully installed to acheieve the best sensitivity for the complete device.
+* The SEN trimpot is adjusted after fully installed to acheieve the best sensitivity for the installation.
 This can be adjusted through the hole in the rear of the frame.
 * The switch on the rear is set to "SNGL" to allow triggering on someone approaching OR retreating from the unit.

 #### Front Frame